ivnkhr/KittenOS/replit.md

 ## Overview

 This is a Windows 95-themed developer portfolio application that recreates the nostalgic desktop environment of the 1990s.
-The application features a fully functional desktop interface with draggable windows, a taskbar, start menu, and various "applications" including a CV viewer, projects showcase, and contact form.
+The application features a fully functional desktop interface with draggable windows, a taskbar, start menu, and various "applications" including a CV viewer (iframe), projects showcase, contact form, and Winamp music player.
 The project uses a modern full-stack architecture with React frontend and Express backend, styled to authentically replicate the Windows 95 aesthetic.
+Window positions are persisted in localStorage for seamless user experience across sessions.

 ## User Preferences